emarsden/dash-mpd-rs/README.md

 This crate is tested on the following platforms:

-- Linux, with default features (muxing using mkvmerge, ffmpeg, vlc or MP4Box as a subprocess) and libav support, on AMD64 and Aarch64 architectures
+- Linux, with default features (muxing using mkvmerge, ffmpeg, vlc or MP4Box as a subprocess) and libav support, on AMD64 and Aarch64 architectures.
+This is what the author uses, so is the best tested platform.

 - MacOS/Aarch64, without the libav feature (problems building the ac-ffmpeg crate against current ffmpeg)